entando/entando-docs/vuepress/docs/next/tutorials/curate/bundle-private-images.md

 sidebarDepth: 2
 ---

-# Install Bundle from a Private Image Repository
+# Install Bundle from a Private Image Registry

 This tutorial provides to way to utilize bundles from a private image repository in your Entando projects.
 Private repositories require user authentication and the steps below use environment variables to pass the Secret for authentication.